Easy Homemade Wontons elevate this Thai wonton and vegetable soup for a healthy meal.

 Homemade Wontons

-- Mix garlic, chopped cilantro, and soy sauce into ground pork and combine well.
-Have wonton wrappers in a bag or covered with a towel to prevent drying.
-Get a small bowl of water for the the 'glue'.
+• Have wonton wrappers in a bag or covered with a towel to prevent drying.
+Get a small bowl of water for the 'glue'.

-- Place wontons in a small pot of boiling water and boil for at least 5 minutes to cook the pork.
-Remove and distribute in soup bowls.
+• Place wontons in a small pot of boiling water and boil for 3-5 minutes to cook the pork.
+They will float to the top when done.
+Remove wontons and distribute into individual soup bowls.

 Soup Base